HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

     the free way of adding joins (colimits) to $P$, by analogy to the presheaves on a category $\mathcal{C}$ being the "free cocompletion" of $\mathcal{C}$.

-    There's a _lot_ to say here, since frames/locales are analogous in _many_ was to grothendieck topoi, and this method of getting a locale by looking at "presheaf posets" is one instance of that analogy!
+    Again, there's a _lot_ to say here, since frames/locales are analogous in _many_ was to grothendieck topoi, and this method of getting a locale by looking at "presheaf posets" is one instance of that analogy!